bepolytech/ULBDiscordBot/README.md

 ### Settings

-⚠️ *Still need to check the exact permissions needed here* ⚠️

 On the `Bot` page:

 Considere unchecking the `Public Bot` field if you don't want everybody to be able to add the bot to their server.